cake-tech/cakewallet-guides/docs/cryptos/litecoin.md

 MWEB provides extra privacy through **Confidential Transactions**, **Stealth addresses**, and **CoinJoins**

-### Scanning
+### Setup

-In order to enable MWEB, tap "Enable" on the MWEB card prompt.
+In order to start using MWEB, tap "Enable" on the MWEB card prompt.
 You will receive a notice about data usage, and the time it will take to download the needed data to use MWEB.

 {: .note}